dotcomstar/DecoratorsExample/README.md

 # DecoratorsExample
-An example of how to use Python decorators for Botball
+An example of how to use Python decorators for Botball.

+Further reading can be found at https://realpython.com/primer-on-python-decorators/.